Best Flux Core Wire Types for Auto Body Work

 | Steady travel speed | Matches wire feed speed | Consistent bead control |

-Pick wire with low carbon content to limit burn-through, and use automotive formulations that improve appearance.
-Keep a short stick-out and match your travel speed to wire feed speed so you hold the puddle steady.
-That helps you get clean welds while keeping the work light and free.
-Additionally, using self-shielded flux-cored wire can enhance mobility and flexibility during outdoor projects.
+Keep a short stick-out and match your travel speed to wire feed speed, so you hold the puddle steady.
+That helps you get cleaner welds while you limit panel heat.
+Using self-shielded flux-cored wire can also improve mobility during outdoor projects.

 Flux Core Welder Settings for Clean Welds